cyber-murmel/PiMoteBot/README.md

 =========

 Browser controlled Raspberry Pi robot.
-For this project you need to install witingpi: https://projects.drogon.net/raspberry-pi/wiringpi/download-and-install/
+For this project you need to install wiringpi: https://projects.drogon.net/raspberry-pi/wiringpi/download-and-install/